rhoai-mlops/lab-instructions/docs/6-the-headliner/2-autoscaling.md

     git push
     ```

-3. Wait for the model to be redeployed, you can keep track of the pods like before: `oc get po -n user3-test -w` (Ctrl+C to cancel out of it).
+3. Wait for the model to be redeployed, you can keep track of the pods like before: `oc get po -n <USER_NAME>-test -w` (Ctrl+C to cancel out of it).

 4. Let's test the autoscaling by generating some load.
 Go to your Jupyter Notebook workbench and go through Notebook `jukebox/6-advanced_deployment/1-test_autoscale.ipynb`.